Darkyenus/tproll/README.md

 # tproll
 Lightweight logging backend for SLF4J

-Simple logging backend, designed to have minimal overhead and easy setup, while allowing for huge customizability.
+Simple logging backend, designed to have minimal overhead and easy setup, while being flexible when you need it.

 ## Install
 This is a SLF4J backend, so make sure you have [SLF4J API](https://search.maven.org/search?q=g:org.slf4j%20AND%20a:slf4j-api&core=gav).